What is Sexual Harassment under Montana Law?

-Sexual harassment is defined under Montana law as unwelcome conduct that is of a sexual nature, which includes both verbal and physical actions.
-The types of sexual harassment that are most common when done by an employer are sexual advances, the exchange of workplace favoritism for sexual favors, and the creation of a hostile work environment that is overly sexual.
+Sexual harassment is defined by Montana law as unwelcome conduct that is of a sexual nature, which includes both verbal and physical actions.
+The forms of sexual harassment that are most common when done by an employer are sexual advances, the exchange of workplace favoritism for sexual favors, and the creation of a hostile work environment that is overly sexual.

 How does Montana Law Prohibit Sexual Harassment?

-First, employers in Havre are often required to implement company policies regarding sexual conduct, which must be posted and visible to employees.
-The policies should at least include: contact information for the reporting of sexual harassment incidents, an outline of procedures to be followed in filing a claim, and the remedies available when a claim successfully proven.
+First, employers in Havre are often required to formulate company policies regarding sexual conduct, which must be posted and visible to employees.
+The policies should at least include: contact information for the reporting of sexual harassment incidents, an outline of policies to be followed in filing a claim, and the remedies available when a claim successfully proven.

-There are also agencies which are created by federal and Montana law for the specific purpose of handling sexual harassment cases.
+There are also agencies which are established by federal and Montana law for the specific purpose of handling sexual harassment cases.
 Such agencies have the authority to investigate work sites to determine if the complaints they receive in Havre are true.
-Also, these laws prohibit employers from firing an employee for alleging sexual harassment or taking any action in retaliation to a claim.
+Furthermore, these laws prohibit employers from firing an employee for alleging sexual harassment or taking any action in retaliation to a claim.

 How can a Montana attorney help?

-Investigating and proving a sexual harassment claim might be difficult without consulting someone with expertise in the relevant laws.
-It's fairly common for federal officials who investigate these matters to be overworked.
-Because of this, working with a Havre attorney might be the best way to make sure that your claim is processed in a timely manner.
+Investigating and showing a sexual harassment claim might be difficult without consulting someone with expertise in the relevant laws.
+It's fairly common for federal officials who investigate these issues to be overworked.
+Because of this, working with a Havre attorney may be the ideal way to make sure that your claim is processed in a timely manner.